TheMiningKing/tmk-website-jan-2018/source/_posts/Northland-Malls-Broke-As-A-Joke-Bitcoin-ATM.md

 Still, with the exchanges' own exorbitant transfer fees, I prefer being able to just buy Bitcoin down at the mall.
 But, like the mall itself, the ATM is broke as a joke.

 {% asset_img general-bytes-bitcoin-atm.jpg "As a joke!!!" %}

+## Update: 2018-4-20

+I gave the ATM another try.
+It's legit, but expensive.
+I put $80 CAD in the machine and ended up without about $65 worth of Bitcoin.
+This particular ATM has a $9 service charge and is selling at least $700 above common market rates.